eth-educators/eth-docker/README.md

 ## Before you start

-Warnings about the dangers of running eth2 validators are in [RECOMMENDATIONS.md](RECOMMENDATIONS.md).
+Warnings about the dangers of running eth2 nodes are in [RECOMMENDATIONS.md](RECOMMENDATIONS.md).
 That file also contains a link to SomerEsat's [guide on host security](https://medium.com/@SomerEsat/guide-to-staking-on-ethereum-2-0-ubuntu-medalla-nimbus-5f4b2b0f2d7c), and comments on key security.
 Please take a look.